Comparisons

 Neither palmistry nor astrology is scientifically validated for prediction.
 Both have been studied, and neither has passed the threshold of scientific proof for what most practitioners claim.

 That said: both have endured for thousands of years across virtually every culture on earth.
-That kind of persistence suggests they offer something real — not prediction, but framework.
+That kind of persistence suggests they offer something real.
+Not prediction, but framework.
 A structured way to examine your personality, consider your patterns, and reflect on your choices.

 The most honest way to use either is as a self-reflection tool, not a fortune-telling service.
 You're not learning your fate.
 You're learning a language for talking about who you are.